BurnySc2/obfuscate-python-sc2/README.md

 # Installation

 - Download the repo

 - `pip install -r requirements.txt` or `python -m pip -r requirements.txt`

+- In `pyinstaller-script.py` you need to change your StarCraft 2 and PyInstaller path to match the files on your file system

+    ```
+    starcraft2_path = r"C:\games\StarCraft II"
+    pyinstaller_path = r"C:\python366_32bit\Scripts\pyinstaller.exe"
+    ```

-- If you also want to encrypt your code with an encryption key, you have to do the following (only tested on windows):
+- If you also want to encrypt your code with an encryption key, you have to do one of the following `Preparation for Encryption` (only tested on windows):

 ## Preparation for Encryption - Variant 1 (700mb)